Tasuku-CV6/cpnt-201-project-yoga/README.md

 6. Enter the Directory: After cloning, navigate into the new directory created for the repository: "cd repository"

 And that's it!
 You've successfully cloned the repository.
 You can now start working with the files locally.

+### Usage Information:

+1. Navigate the Directory, Change into the project directory: "cd repository"

+2. Making Changes, To create a new branch for your changes: "git checkout -b my-feature-branch"

+3. Committing Changes, Add your changes and commit: "git add ." "git commit -m "Description of changes"

+4. Pushing Changes, Push your branch to GitHub: "git push origin my-feature-branch"

+5. Creating a Pull Request, Go to the GitHub page of the repository to create a pull request from your branch.

+This section provides clear, essential commands for working with a GitHub repository!